lukexi/rumpus/Notes.md

 "Script" system as parallel path.
 Component holds init func, which returns a state, and an update func which can update the state.
 Hold state in a Dynamic.

+Demos:
+- Spherical piano
+- Piano room
+- Fractal Flower room
+- Drum machine
+- Fireworks (!)

+- Garage band mini based on sequencer idea.
+Simple sampler, simple synth.

 - Touchable audio
     Route touchable audio through the vive touchpad such that it's audible from the outside!!
     Build a pair of threads that just listen for a frequency + envelope + duty cycle message and transform it to pulses for the controller.

-Demos:
-Spherical piano
-Piano room
-Fractal Flower room
-Drum machine
-Fireworks (!)
+- Multiplayer is *really important*, do it asap before system gets too big as it will be a lot of rote refactoring.

+Links:

 http://bulletphysics.org/Bullet/BulletFull/classbtConeTwistConstraint.html
 http://www.vrinflux.com/newton-vr-physics-based-interaction-on-the-vive/